top of page

 Introduction to the foundations and hardware of Quantum Computers.
 The course offers an overview of the field including architecture and design, programming, and principles of error.
 The course typically incorporates a programming lab that teaches the student Qiskit.

-PHY 655 Exotic Materials (3 credit hours)
+PHY 655 Quantum Materials (3 credit hours)

 An introduction to quantum materials covering topology, symmetry breaking, and more.
-This course offers a heuristic introduction to topological insulators, topological systems in 1D And 2D, Weyl, Chern, Majorana, braiding, and more as well as Floquet dynamics.
+This course offers a heuristic introduction to topological insulators, topological systems in 1D And 2D, Weyl, Chern, Majorana, braiding, and more as well as Floquet dynamics. (you really need first and second Solid State Physics before taking this course)

 PHY 658 Kinetics of Materials (1.5 credit hours)